Hotmoka/hotmoka/tutorial/Takamaka.md

 ![The hierarchy of contracts](pics/contracts.png "The hierarchy of contracts")

-Programmers typically extend `Contract` for defining their own contracts.
+Programmers typically extend `Contract` to define their own contracts.
 This is the case, for instance, of our `SimplePonzi` class.
 Class `Contract` provides two final protected methods: `caller()` can be used inside an `@Entry` method or constructor to access the calling